Onyx-Protocol/Onyx/dashboard/README.md

 #### Tests

-The Chain Core dashboard has a series of integration tests that can be run against a running core.
+The Chain Core Dashboard has a series of integration tests that can be run against a running core.
 First, start Chain Core and Dashboard on their default ports of 1999 and 3000 respective.
 Then, start tests with the command: